Ria424/developers-animatesdk-docs/Frame_object/Frame38.md

 #### Usage

-*Frame.tweenInstanceName()*
+Frame.tweenInstanceName()

 #### Description

-Property; a string that assigns an instance name to the selected motion object.
+Property; `string`; A string that assigns an instance name to the selected motion object.

 #### Example